-- Amending the definition of "Abused juveniles" to include a juvenile who is a victim of an unlawful sale, surrender, or purchase of a minor or whose parent, custodian, guardian, custodian, or caretaker commits, permits, or encourages the commission of a sexually violent act by, with, or upon the juvenile and other conforming changes to definitions. - Adding death of the juvenile as a terminating event for the court's jurisdiction. - Removing the exemption for a required home visit where the juvenile resides when allegations are for abuse occurring at a child care center. - Requiring that a petition alleging abuse, neglect, or dependency or interference with an assessment must also be signed by legal counsel for the department and if it is not, the director must attest that it was reviewed by legal counsel for the department prior to filing, that the county must be represented by legal counsel for the department, and that prior to serving as legal counsel for the department. - Establishing a procedure for a reporter to request that the Division review a director's decision to not accept a report for assessment or to not file a petition based on the report. - Establishing a procedure for addressing conflicts of interest when a report alleging abuse, neglect, or dependency is made. - Allowing intervention by a current caretaker or foster parent if the individual has the authority to file a petition to terminate parental rights. - Allowing the district court judge to delegate authority to a magistrate to receive a petition and enter a nonsecure custody order, requiring each county to have a district court judge or delegated magistrate available at all times to receive petitions and enter nonsecure custody orders, allowing a petition to be provided to a district court judge or delegated magistrate by any secure means, and clarifying that an order entered after the clerk's office is closed is effective when it is signed by a judicial official. - Allowing the appointment of co-guardians and the procedure for terminating a co-guardianship if that relationship dissolves. - Establishing procedures for mental health treatment and assessments for children in the custody of the department of social services.
+- Amending the definition of "Abused juveniles" to include a juvenile who is a victim of an unlawful sale, surrender, or purchase of a minor or whose parent, custodian, guardian, custodian, or caretaker commits, permits, or encourages the commission of a sexually violent act by, with, or upon the juvenile and other conforming changes to definitions. - Adding death of the juvenile as a terminating event for the court's jurisdiction. - Removing the exemption for a required home visit where the juvenile resides when allegations are for abuse occurring at a child care center. - Requiring that a petition alleging abuse, neglect, or dependency or interference with an assessment must also be signed by legal counsel for the department and if it is not, the director must attest that it was reviewed by legal counsel for the department prior to filing, that the county must be represented by legal counsel for the department, and that prior to serving as legal counsel for the department,. - Establishing a procedure for a reporter to request that the Division review a director's decision to not accept a report for assessment or to not file a petition based on the report. - Establishing a procedure for addressing conflicts of interest when a report alleging abuse, neglect, or dependency is made. - Allowing intervention by a current caretaker or foster parent if the individual has the authority to file a petition to terminate parental rights. - Allowing the district court judge to delegate authority to a magistrate to receive a petition and enter a nonsecure custody order, requiring each county to have a district court judge or delegated magistrate available at all times to receive petitions and enter nonsecure custody orders, allowing a petition to be provided to a district court judge or delegated magistrate by any secure means, and clarifying that an order entered after the clerk's office is closed is effective when it is signed by a judicial official. - Allowing the appointment of co-guardians and the procedure for terminating a co-guardianship if that relationship dissolves.